-Prerequisite: WRIT 090 with a grade of "C-" or higher or qualifying
+Prerequisite: WRIT 095 with a grade of "C-" or higher or qualifying placement assessment score

 Composition I offers a clearly defined sequential approach to writing the short essay and the research paper.
 Emphasis is placed on pre-writing skills, organizational techniques, development of ideas, word choice, sentence structure, referential skills, and patterns of writing-exposition, narration, description, and argumentation.
 Competence in basic sentence structure and writing skills at the paragraph and short essay level is assumed.